 - Have no college degree but probably will earn one later.
 (Right now, though, your goal is to acquire skills as quickly as possible to launch a new career.)

 If any of the above criteria mirror your circumstances a certificate will be your quickest—and least expensive—course of study.

 A certificate will help you get educated—and get on with your life.

 Most people enroll in certificate programs in hopes of quickly changing careers.
 For example, you might be employed as a retail clerk but want to qualify for a new job as an accountant.
 You want to qualify as quickly as possible—ideally within a year.
 In this case, you’d be wise to focus your studies on a certificate in bookkeeping.

-If you already hold a college degree but want to expand or update your skills you might also enroll in a certificate program.
+If you already hold a college degree or a certificate in a particular field, but want to expand or update your skills you might also enroll in a certificate program.

 Perhaps you hold a bachelor’s degree in art history.
 You earned that degree a decade ago.
 You’ve never actually worked in the field of art history and now want to try your hand at computer programming.
 Enrolling in a certificate in computer programming would be a cost-effective and fairly rapid way to prepare for an entry level position in this new career field.
 Focusing on the certificate also would allow you to try out this new skill area without the hassle or additional paperwork of formally applying to a degree program.

 Certificate programs often offer open admissions, letting you bypass the time-consuming need to gather and submit old transcripts or take admission exams.